tonytvo/blog-generator/content/blog/option-cashflow-strategies/index.md

 # Key Points/Goals
 - options are about the trading - the buying and selling of risk

+# psychology
+- be realistic
+- adopt probabilistic mindset
+- keep diary of your trades
+  - it's essential on learning from your past mistakes
+- setup rules before entering
+  - setup strategy on how to exit the position

 # Fundamental Analysis
 - [value investing summary](/value-investing-summary)